hmatthewsraj-aug25/mattbigbluebutton/docs/docs/plugins.md

 }
 ```

+For the `clearAllUsersData` function, the argument is the cardTitle (optionally), and when it's not sent, all the entries for a specific plugin will be deleted.
+(And if the card ends up empty, it will be removed)

-And if the user is a moderator, there is the possibility to publish data on behalf of other users by using the second **optional** parameter named `targetUserId`
+If the user is a moderator, there is the possibility to publish data on behalf of other users by using the second **optional** parameter named `targetUserId`

 So that the data will appear in the following form: